iOS 12 Review: Release Date and New Features

 Siri will also suggest turning off notifications you’re no longer using, and we now (as long requested!) are getting grouped notifications.
 Notifications will be grouped by app, topic, and thread.
 You can tap into a grouped notification, look at the group in more detail, then clear the whole group with a single swipe.

 Device usage control

 Just like Android with its Dashboard, iOS will provide weekly reports on how much time you spend on your phone in general and in each app in particular.
-This will give you a complete picture of how you use your device, as usually people don’t even notice another hour spent in front of the display.
+This will give you a complete picture of how you use your device, as usually, people don’t even notice another hour spent in front of the display.

-Final thoughts on changes in ios 12
+Final thoughts on changes in iOS 12

 Personally, I use an old iPhone model that was released four years ago, and I find it great that Apple still supports my device with new operating systems and plans to make old devices like mine faster.

 Though there aren’t many new features in iOS 12, I have high hopes for this next version of iOS, since Apple has promised that its twelfth version will be more stable.
 Since iOS 7, their operating systems haven’t been flawless.
-Apps crash and battery life has gotten shorter after updates.
+Apps crash and battery life have gotten shorter after updates.
 Animations also started working slower, and it has taken a long time for Apple to fix all these bugs.

 I don’t think of iOS 12 as a revolution, but I really like ARKit 2.
 I feel enthusiastic about creating applications for AR that will enable several people to interact simultaneously in the same AR environment from different devices.

 It’s too early to reach a verdict on the new iOS, so we’ll have to wait till Apple announces the release date of iOS 12.
-Usually it is in September when Apple officially releases iOS 12 along with new devices.
+Usually, it is in September when Apple officially releases iOS 12 along with new devices.
 Then we’ll have a chance to check its stability and see if the devices work as fast as Apple promises.